JesseGuerrero/lst-earthformer/About_Directory_Structure.md

 ### Dataset Size
 124 Cities, minimum 90 square miles each city, 30m spatial resolution, monthly temporal resolution, Landsat data.
 Each tif is 128x128 pixels from the city satellite scenes at int16.

+### Prompt preferences
+Whenever responding to me do not repeat back to me the entire script.
+For whatever functionality I am asking you to add, make as minimal code changes as possible while adding the functionality.
+Keep it as simple as possible while keeping the functionality I am asking.
+Also give me whole functions to paste over, not whole files/script.